idexus/HotReloadTest/README.md

 ### Known limitations

-- Does not work for classes with automatically generated code, e.g. for classes with automatically generated bindable properties
+VS 2022 for Windows, and in VS Code:

-- Does not work if you want to use the Sharp.UI library by project reference.
-Use nuget package.
+Does not work if you want to use the Sharp.UI library by project reference.
+Use nuget package

 # Disclaimer